 Advice on Hikes in the Canadian Rockies

 - If this is your first time hiking in the Rockies take a conservative approach.
 Pick an adequate hike for your fitness, plan for plenty of time, pack water and food, and don’t be afraid to turn around.
-If you want to learn more about what to wear hiking we have a great post.

 - For long hikes, set a turn around time at the departure.
 Any time we set out for an objective I determine a time at which we need to turn around in order to arrive at the parking lot or campsite by dark.
 I would recommend not hiking in the dark as it’s easy to get lost and it’s not fun in bear country.

 - Always carry bear spray if you plan to hike in the park.
-We carry ours in the neighborhood and bears have been known to stroll through town and busy parking lots.
+We carry ours in the neighborhood, and bears are known to stroll through town and even busy parking lots.
 Always practice wildlife awareness when you’re on a trail, and please give animals space.

-- A GPS tracker could save your life – it’s one of those backpacking essentials I like to have on me just in case I need to hit SOS.
+- A GPS tracker could save your life – it’s one of those essentials I like to have on me just in case I need to hit SOS.

 - Alltrails is our favorite app to have on a hike.
 It shows the correct trail way, elevation, and other hiker reviews.
 We paid the subscription fee so that we could download all the data we need to our phones.
 Best $3 (per month) ever spent!